Creative Writing and English Literature BA (Hons)

 Module code: TLC2000

 Creative writing allows you to hone your craft in Year 3.
 You’ll have opportunities to specialise in your area of interest, with optional modules throughout offering the chance to experiment with your work.
-For example, you could look at screenwriting, experimental writing or digital adventure games.
+For example, you could look at screenwriting, experimental writing or or work towards post-graduate study with our Writer at Work module.
 Or fine-tune the skills learned in Year 1 and 2 further by exploring poetry and fiction.
 In English Literature, further optional modules enable you to delve into Victorian literature, the Modernist movement and contemporary authors.

 Module code: WRI3022